-A 150-capacity sweatbox on Edinburgh’s main clubbing thoroughfare, Sneaky Pete’s has punched well above its weight to become the finest gig and club venue in the city.
-Resident club nights Juice (Thursdays), In Deep, #notsosilent (both alternating Fridays) and Teesh (second Saturdays) bring in some of the finest DJ talent in the country, with Erol Alkan, JD Twitch, The Juan Maclean, Bill Brewster and Deep Shit among the recent highlights.
+A 100-capacity sweatbox on Edinburgh’s main clubbing thoroughfare, Sneaky Pete’s has punched well above its weight to become the finest gig and club venue in the city.
+The resident club nights bring in some of the finest DJ talent in the country, with Leon Vynehall, Auntie Flo, Midland and Jacques Greene among recent highlights.

-Housing just a few hundred across the main dancefloor and the balcony above, the Liquid Room is a dark box housed in the basement of a nineteenth century church on Victoria Street.
-Its diverse clubbing menu incorporates indie and retro nights at one end of the spectrum and high-profile house nights with big-name international touring guests at the other, while it can also host smaller-scale club parties in its recently added new extension to the rear of the building, the Annexe.
+Housing just a few hundred across the main dancefloor and the balcony above, the Liquid Room is a dark box in the basement of a 19th-century church on Victoria Street.
+Its diverse clubbing menu incorporates indie and retro nights at one end of the spectrum and high-profile house and techno parties at the other.
+It also hosts smaller-scale nights in a recently added new extension to the rear of the building, the Annexe.

-Located in the grounds of the city’s hip Edinburgh College of Art, the Wee Red Bar is something of an institution for those of a certain age.
-Largely a student hangout – but open to and used by others – this is a step up from your usual sticky floored student gaff.
-The club nights (not to mention the cheap drinks) are largely sound, especially long-standing Saturday indie night The Egg, which doles up a solid roster of tunes from the likes of Pixies, Kraftwerk and Bowie.
+Located in the grounds of the city’s trendy College of Art, the Wee Red Bar is something of an institution for those of a certain age.
+Largely a student hangout – but open to and used by others – this is a step-up from your usual sticky-floored student gaff.
+The club nights (not to mention the cheap drinks) are largely sound, especially long-standing Saturday indie night The Egg, which falls back on a solid roster of tunes from the likes of Pixies, Kraftwerk and Bowie.